chrislongo/Pig/README.md

 # Info

 Work in progress.
 Supports syntax highlighting and command completion for most Pig functions and keywords.

-Build will run the script under "pig -x local".
+Build (Super+B) will run the script under "pig -x local".

 # Issues

-* PigLatin.sublime-build needs to be modified per system (I need to figure out global env vars in ST2).
 * Error line highlighting not working.
 * Currently some minor keywords and functions.

 # Install

-1. Copy the 'Pig' folder to your user packages folder.
+1. Change to Sublime Text packages folder:

 	* OS: "~/Libary/Application Support/Sublime Text 2/Packages/User"
 	* Windows: "%APPDATA%\Sublime Text 2\Packages\User"
 	* Linux: "~/.config/sublime-text-2/Packages/User"

-2. Edit "PigLatin.sublime-build" to match your system config.
+2. Run the command:

+	git clone git://github.com/chrislongo/Pig.git

+3. Preferences->Package Settings->Pig->Settings Default contains settings that can be tweaked per system.

+	* "java_home": Your JAVA_HOME enviroment variable (needed if not set at the system level).
+	* "pig_home: Where Pig is installed on your system if the Pig binary in not in the system path.

+# Notes

 Syntax highlighting based on Tommy Chheng's TextMate Bundle: http://tommy.chheng.com/2009/09/14/pig-textmate-bundle/